 Cash ISAs at a quick glance:

-- Pay in by end of tax year, April 5th or lose any remaining allowance
+Pay in by end of the tax year, April 5th or lose any remaining allowance

 Are Cash ISAs better than a savings account?